 A New Devotional Series

 Thank you for your interest in receiving an Arts and scripture devotion each Sunday evening.
-Tonight you have two attached devotions, which will not be the typical weekly norm.
+The initial version has two attached devotions, which will not be the typical weekly norm.
 The first devotion (Devotion 1) is definitely on the ‘heavy’ side, apologetic (defense of faith) in nature and is mainly an introduction to the devotional series and an explanation on why I feel spiritually called to write this devotion series.
 The second attached devotion (Devotion 2) is a typical weekly devotion.
 The weekly devotion will be one page.